Makeblock-official/Makeblock-Libraries/README.md

 1. Download the source from the git https://github.com/Makeblock-official/Makeblock-Libraries

 2. copy the makeblock folder to your arduino default library.
-Your Arduino library folder should now look like thisasd
+Your Arduino library folder should now look like this
    (on Windows): [arduino installation directory]\libraries\makeblock\src
    (on MACOS): [arduino Package Contents]\contents\Jave\libraries\makeblock\src